sscruggs1992/Math-1080-Material/README.md

 # Math-1080-Material
-Material created for Math 1080 (Calculus II) at Clemson University
+Material created for my Math 1080 (Calculus II) class at Clemson University.
+Feel free to use any and all material as you see fit.